Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 Exploring markets is a delightful way to discover native handicrafts, food culture and interact with local people.
 Kota Kinabalu’s Central Market, found on the busy waterfront a few steps from the Handicraft Market, is a riot of colour and smells.

 Here you’ll find the juicy but prickly rambutan, the awfully smelly “King of the Fruits” durian and many varieties of bananas, alongside rice, grains and locally made hot sauces.
-Follow your nose to the adjacent Wet Market, selling all manner of ocean creatures – mostly still swimming!
+Follow your nose to the adjacent Wet Market which sells all manner of ocean creatures – mostly still swimming!

-Add on a visit to the Handicraft Market (formerly known as the Filipino Market), where you’ll find tailors working on old pedal-powered sewing machines, and inside a treasure trove of clothing, local crafts and jewellery.
+Add on a visit to the Handicraft Market (formerly known as the Filipino Market).
+Here, you’ll find tailors working on old pedal-powered sewing machines.
+There’s a treasure trove of clothing, local crafts and jewellery.